Map-A-Droid/MAD-ATV/README_installation.md

 <br><br>INSTALLATION:
 <br>
 <br>After you flashed the rom:
+<br> If you want to use [RGC/pogodroid autoconfig](https://github.com/Map-A-Droid/MAD-ATV/blob/master/README_autoconfig.md) then plug in the configured USB stick.
 <br>* Let the system fully boot.
 <br>* Fill in the setup menu fast if you can, once the box has internet it will download and install the latest pogodroid and RGC.
 SAY YES TO ENABLING GPS!!!
 <br>* After it finishes this it will boot in to TWRP.
-(WARNING: The TWRP-screen may potentially trigger seizures for people with photosensitive epilepsy.)
-<br>* In TWRP slide to allow system mods, then choose install and select Magisk-v18.1.zip, then add more zips and select smali.zip.
-Now, I dont think most people need or want NFS, but if you do then add more zips and select the [NFS](https://github.com/Map-A-Droid/MAD-ATV/blob/master/README_nfs-injector-MagiskModule.md) module zip.
-Order matters!
-<br> If you add NFS, add it from TWRP not from the magisk store.
-You may break updates and other things if you do.
-Some people report NFS helps them, some people have had problems from installing NFS.
-I recommend trying without it, and if you seem to have stability issues from low memory, then give it a shot.
-<br>* Install the zips and then wipe cache/dalvik cache.
-<br>* Now is the time to plug in your USB stick if you want to use [RGC/pogodroid autoconfig](https://github.com/Map-A-Droid/MAD-ATV/blob/master/README_autoconfig.md) (available since RC5).
-If you do that when you reboot they should configure themselves from your USB.
-<br>* Reboot the system and let Android load.
-You must not reboot again for at least 5 minutes according to the NFS module docs.
+TWRP will install magisk and smali for you (as of ROM 1.1.0) and then reboot.
 <br>* Now go to magisk and double check that you pass safetynet.
-<br>* In magisk settings repackage magisk.
+<br>* In magisk settings repackage magisk and optionally enter settings again after and enable auto superuser response = grant.
 <br>* Go open RGC and Pogodroid and give them the permissions they need.
 <br>* Now go to pokemon go and sign in.
 You will need to use scrcpy or teamviewer to enter data in to the pokemon go app.
-<br>* If you did not use RGC/pogodroid autoconfig then go configure RGC and Pogodroid (I give them 10 seconds delay to start and I leave pogodroid at 120 seconds before injection.
+<br>* If you did not use RGC/pogodroid autoconfig then go configure RGC and Pogodroid (I give them 10 seconds delay to start and I leave pogodroid at 120 seconds before injection)
 <br>
 <br>You will need to use scrcpy or something similar (teamviewer or whatever?) in order to interact with pokemon go.
 This ROM comes with adb over tcp enabled. `adb connect <ip>` to connect to it.
 To use scrcpy in portrait mode, be sure you use the adb.exe which is in the scrcpy dir, and then start scrcpy from cmd via `scrcpy.exe -b2M -m1024` (many people have sent many suggestions for settings for this command, feel free to set bitrate and res to whatever makes you happy :) )
 <br>
 <br> If you have problems getting in to your recovery after the apps install and the box reboots itself, see [FAQ 1](https://github.com/Map-A-Droid/MAD-ATV/blob/master/FAQ.md#question-1--after-i-flash-the-rom-and-it-installs-the-apps-and-then-reboots-itself-it-does-not-boot-to-the-recovery-can-you-help)
-<br><br> After you install the rom you are already outdated.
+<br><br> After you install the rom you are probably already outdated.
 Run the upgrade rom madmin job to get up to date.
 See [FAQ 12](https://github.com/Map-A-Droid/MAD-ATV/blob/master/FAQ.md#question-12--how-do-i-use-mad-atv-madmin-jobs) for more information.